yanfei-wu/project_JHU/README.md

 ## Machine Learning with Human Activity Data (`8-Machine_Learning`)

-- Explored human activity data from from accelerometers on the belt, forearm, arm, and dumbell of 6 participants
+- Explored human activity data from accelerometers on the belt, forearm, arm, and dumbell of 6 participants
 - Built Random Forest classification model to predict the manner in which people did the exercise